-Address, HandPunch A HandPunch Address is a unique identification number assigned to a HandPunch.
-Each HandPunch on a network must be assigned a unique address.

-AWG American Wire Gauge is a U.S. standard set of wire conductor sizes.
-The "gauge" refers to the diameter of the wire.
-The higher the gauge number, the smaller the diameter, the thinner the wire, and the greater the electrical resistance.
+- Address, IP An Internet Protocol address is a unique address assigned to a computer for communicating over a LAN/WAN.
+It is made up of 4 sets of numbers, separated by periods (for example, 123.245.78.901). - Address, HandPunch A HandPunch Address is a unique identification number assigned to a HandPunch.
+Each HandPunch on a site must be assigned its own unique address. - AWG American Wire Gauge is a U.S. standard set of wire conductor sizes.
+The "gauge" refers to the diameter of teh wire.
+The higher the gauge number, the smaller the diameter, the thinner the wire, and teh greater the electrical resistance.
 Thicker, smaller gauge wire carries more current because it has less electrical resistance over a given length.
-Thicker wire is better for long wire distances.

-HandPunch Address See Address, HandPunch

-Platen The Platen is the flat surface at the base of the HandPunch. on which a user places his/her hand for enrollment and verification.
-The platen has guide pins to ensure the user's fingers are consistently positioned correctly.

-Template A Template is a set of data generated for a user.
+Thicker wire is better for long wire distances. - Daisy-Chain A Daisy-Chaing is a method of wiring together HandPunch on a network, where the first HandPunch is connected to the second HandPunch, which is connected to the third HandPunch, and so on until the last HandPunch is reached. - End-of-Line (EOL) Termination EOL Termination is a set of resistors attached to the data lines at the last HandPunch physically connected to a network.
+These resistors prevent data signal distortion and reflection back across the data lines, improving the integrity of the network connection. - HandPunch Address see Address, HandPunch. - IP Address see Address, IP. - Platen The Platen is the flat surface at the base of the HandPunch, on which a user places his/her hand for enrollment and verification.
+The platen has guide pins to ensure the user's fingers are consistently positioned correctly. - Template A Template is a set of data generated for a user.
 It is made up of the user's enrollment information and any system configuration parameters that are assigned to the user.
-The template is stored at each HandPunch and can be stored at the host computer with the Time and Attendance software.

-Transaction A Transaction is any kind of event recorded at a HandPunch.
+The template is stored at each HandPunch and can be stored at the host computer with the Time and Attendance software. - Time Zone A Time Zone is an identified period of time, during which a user is allowed to punch in our out at a HandPunch.
+Punch attempts outside of that time period are rejected by the HandPunch. - Transaction A Transaction is any kind of event recorded at a HandPunch.

 Transactions may include In or Out punches, department transfers, and supervisor edits.